tendermint/tendermint/CONTRIBUTING.md

 removed from the header in rpc responses as well.

 ## Branching Model and Release

-We follow a variant of [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
-This means that all pull-requests should be made against develop.
-Any merge to master constitutes a tagged release.
+The main development branch is master.
+Every release is maintained in a release branch named `vX.Y.Z`.

-Note all pull requests should be squash merged except for merging to master and merging master back to develop.
+Note all pull requests should be squash merged except for merging to master.
 This keeps the commit history clean and makes it easy to reference the pull request where a change was introduced.

 ### Development Procedure:
-- the latest state of development is on `develop`
+- the latest state of development is on `master`
-- `develop` must never fail `make test`
+- `master` must never fail `make test`
-- never --force onto `develop` (except when reverting a broken commit, which should seldom happen)
+- never --force onto `master` (except when reverting a broken commit, which should seldom happen)
 - create a development branch either on github.com/tendermint/tendermint, or your fork (using `git remote add origin`)
 - make changes and update the `CHANGELOG_PENDING.md` to record your change
-- before submitting a pull request, run `git rebase` on top of the latest `develop`
+- before submitting a pull request, run `git rebase` on top of the latest `master`

 ### Pull Merge Procedure:
-- ensure pull branch is based on a recent develop
+- ensure pull branch is based on a recent `master`
 - run `make test` to ensure that all tests pass
 - squash merge pull request
 - the `unstable` branch may be used to aggregate pull merges before fixing tests

-### Release Procedure:
+### Release Procedure

+#### Major (Breaking) Release
-- start on `develop`
+- start on `master`
 - run integration tests (see `test_integrations` in Makefile)
-- prepare release in a pull request against develop (to be squash merged):
+- prepare release in a pull request against `master` (to be squash merged):
     - copy `CHANGELOG_PENDING.md` to top of `CHANGELOG.md`
     - run `python ./scripts/linkify_changelog.py CHANGELOG.md` to add links for
       all issues